 - Culinary Arts

 The college reserves the right to refuse admission to any applicant during any period of time that the student is suspended or expelled from another college or educational entity for non-academic disciplinary reasons.
 The college reserves the right to refuse admission to any applicant if it is necessary to protect the safety of the applicant or other individuals.
-The Dean of Student Services administers the admissions process and the appeals procedure.
+The Dean of Students administers the admissions process and the appeals procedure.

 Applicants are expected to demonstrate honesty in the completion of all necessary forms.
 False information will be grounds for rejection or dismissal.